 Fortis Green, Haringey

-A leafy and lovely locality situated between Muswell Hill and East Finchley, although many consider it simply the south-western corner of Muswell Hill
+A leafy and lovely locality situated between Muswell Hill and East Finchley, although many think of it simply as the south-western corner of Muswell Hill

 Fortis Green now consists of a mixture of late Victorian and early 20th-century semi-detached houses, with a few grand villas in the shady corners.
 The avenues are tree-lined almost to the point of being wooded.
 St Luke’s Woodside Hospital and Thames Water’s Fortis Green pumping station (with covered reservoir) are on Woodside Avenue, just north of Highgate Wood.